Great kiskadee: Food and feeding

 To mammalian and squamate predators that can sneak up on the nesting or sleeping birds, it is more vulnerable, however.
 Even omnivorous mammals as small as the common marmoset (Callithrix jacchus) will try to plunder great kiskadee nests - at least during the dry season when fruits are scarce - despite the birds' attempts to defend their offspring.
 One of two birds studied in the Parque Nacional de La Macarena of Colombia was parasitized by microfilariae.

 Status

-Not being appreciated as a songbird, the great kiskadee is not usually kept caged and therefore has escaped the depredations of poaching for the pet trade.
+Not being appreciated for its song, the great kiskadee is not usually kept caged and therefore has escaped the depredations of poaching for the pet trade.
 Also, its feeding mostly on live prey makes it extremely difficult to keep in captivity.
 It is not considered threatened by the IUCN.